Talitapsouz/Deciphering-Emojis-A-Data-Analysis-Approach-to-Enhancing-Sentiment-Analysis-in-E-Commerce-Reviews/README.md

 ## Dataset

 The analysis is based on a dataset of Amazon e-commerce reviews, encompassing a range of products and customer feedback.
+The details of dataset are available in `data` directory.